Gearing Up for the Warmer Weather

 You should clean and lube your reels properly at least once a year.
 However, depending on usage, you may need to do it more often than that.
 The best way to do this is to remove the reel from the rod and spray your reel with WD-40.
 You will also want to make sure you get some light machine oil and dab some inside of the internal moving parts.
 And you must be careful not to get this on the line because the odor can deter fish from your line.

 You could even go as far as changing out your line at this point.
 If you are not quite sure how to do this, your manual should give you instructions on cleaning your reel.
+Keep yourself warm even when fishing near a river by reading these Blaux portable ac reviews.

 If you still don’t get it, you can always get help from a professional at a tackle shop.